solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 _[Figure 5.](https://cdn.solaranamnesis.com/KarlVogt/Fig5.png)_ – A crystal obtained from the Knyahinya meteorite by treatment with acids.
 Gr.
 300. We see fractures filled by a rarified encrusting substance and on one of the ends articulated pieces affixed in a columnar arrangement.

-_[Figure 6.](https://cdn.solaranamnesis.com/KarlVogt/Fig6.png)_ – Esquille de Knyahinya, traitée à la potasse, ayant une disposition colonnaire et articulée.
+_[Figure 6.](https://cdn.solaranamnesis.com/KarlVogt/Fig6.png)_ – Splinter from Knyahinya, treated with potash, having a columnar and articulated disposition.
 Gr.
-300. Nicols croisés.
+300. Cross polars.

 _[Figure 7.](https://cdn.solaranamnesis.com/KarlVogt/Fig7.png)_ – Cristal disloqué de Knyahinya.
 Gr.
 300. La matière incrustante pénètre partout et remplit les petits creux de la surface.